JoeyBarlia/Superstore-Analysis/README.md

 ### Customer Segmentation:

-Assigned customers to types based on Recency, Frequency, and Monetary (RFM) analysis to enable targeted marketing strategies.
+Assigned customers to actionable groups based on Recency, Frequency, and Monetary (RFM) analysis to enable targeted marketing strategies.